Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 Stealth Mode
 ^^^^^^^^^^^^

-In stealth mode the stepper motor is driven quitely and with little vibrations.
+In stealth mode the stepper motor is driven quietly and with little vibrations.
 The mode is usable for low and medium velocities.

 Coolstep Mode